 Defended an investment manager in what has been described as the largest criminal tax fraud prosecution in United States history.
 The client was charged with 17 co-defendants in a wide ranging conspiracy to evade taxes and defraud the IRS through allegedly abusive tax shelters in the Southern District of New York.
 The indictment charges that the defendants — most of whom were employees of KPMG — developed sham tax shelter transactions and marketed them to hundreds of wealthy individuals, evading roughly $11 billion in taxes.

-Representative Constitutional & Religious Liberty Matters
+Constitutional & Religious Liberty Litigation

 State of Wisconsin School Voucher Program Litigation